Aglaonema

 They’re quite a slow-growing and stable houseplant, so you can expect Aglaonemas to call the pot they’re in home for a long time while still looking splashy and beautiful AF.
 Rarely do they blossom, but once they’re in their element, they’ll flower small, pretty and inconspicuous flowers.

-Aglaonema Family
+Aglaonema Type

 Aglaonema Jubilee